AdobeDocs/campaign-web.en/help/v8/audience/manage-subscribers.md

 # Manage the subscribers of a service {#manage-subscribers}

-Once you [created a service](manage-services.md#create-service), you can add subscribers, unsubscribe recipients and deliver to the subscribers of that service.
+Once you [created a service](manage-services.md#create-service), you can add subscribers, unsubscribe recipients, and send messages to the subscribers of that service.

+Subscribers management is detailed in this page.
+To learn how to send messages to your subscribers, refer to [this section](../content/send-to-subscribers.md).

 ## Add subscribers to your service {#add-subscribers}